ypriverol/os-proteomics/manuscript.md

 Computational proteomics, along with algorithm and software development, faces several key challenges common to other omics fields:

 - The increasing complexity and size of data acquired by mass spectrometers, the complex sequence of steps, including spectral processing, statistical analysis, and biological interpretation, along with the need to manage algorithmic details and parameter settings, all contribute to making software development in proteomics a complex and demanding endeavor.

+- Although most software tools are described in publications, the absence of open-source code, comprehensive documentation, and version control often  impedes reproducibility and reuse.
+This lack of transparency challenges researchers from extending existing algorithms and adapting software to keep pace with rapidly advancing instrumentation and acquisition methods.
+This is especially important when there are big shifts like the rapid adoption of data-independant acquisition over data-dependant acquisition.

 - Ensuring reproducibility is a challenge due to the limited access to detailed algorithmic information, which hinders validation and extension of methods.

-- Although most software tools are described in publications, the absence of open-source code, comprehensive documentation, and version control often impedes reproducibility and reuse.
-  This lack of accessibility also limits opportunities for researchers and developers to contribute effectively to advancing proteomics software.
 - Custom licenses and restrictions on software distribution can further complicate the situation, making it difficult to share, modify, or redistribute software, and hindering the development of a collaborative and open—source ecosystem.
   Proteomics software is often distributed under restrictive licenses and tailored to specific platforms (e.g., operating systems, computer architectures), limiting its use across diverse environments and services.
 This restricts the field’s adaptability and hinders the integration of proteomics with other omics disciplines.